Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 1. Pre-Filing Assessment & Trademark Search

-Trademark Search: Before filing for trademark registration in Bangladesh, you must conduct a comprehensive search of the DPDT database.
-This step identifies potential conflicts with existing registered or pending trademarks.
+Trademark Search: Before filing for trademark registration in Bangladesh, you must conduct a comprehensive search.
+This search targets the DPDT database to identify potential conflicts.

-A thorough search saves time and money by assessing whether your proposed mark is distinctive enough to be registrable.
-As a leading law firm in Bangladesh, LegalSeba LLP conducts exhaustive clearance searches to secure your brand's foundation from day one.
+A thorough search saves time and money.
+LegalSeba LLP conducts exhaustive clearance searches to secure your brand's foundation from day one.

 Documentation Preparation: Gather all necessary documents.
-This includes a notarized Power of Attorney (if using an agent), priority documents for foreign applicants, and proof of first use in commerce if applicable.
+This includes a notarized Power of Attorney, priority documents, and proof of first use.

 2. Application Filing

-You must file the formal application using Form TM-1 with the DPDT.
-This submission must include the official government fees and all required information.
-You must complete applications within 12 months, although extensions are possible.
+You must file the formal application using Form TM-1.
+This submission must include the official government fees.
 Key requirements include:

-• Mark/Logo: Clear electronic copies or prints of the trademark.
+• Mark/Logo: Clear electronic copies of the trademark.

-• Applicant Details: Full name, street address, and nationality of the applicant(s).
+• Applicant Details: Full name, street address, and nationality.

-• Goods/Services: A detailed specification and the corresponding Nice Classification Class.
+• Goods/Services: A detailed specification and the Nice Classification Class.

-• Date of Use: A statement whether the mark is already in use, proposed to be used, etc.
+• Date of Use: A statement on whether the mark is already in use.

 3. Examination Process

-Formal & Substantive Examination: The Registrar first conducts a formal examination to check for completeness.
-Next, they perform a substantive examination to assess the mark's distinctiveness.
-This ensures the mark does not conflict with existing ones or violate absolute or relative grounds for refusal.
+Formal & Substantive Examination: The Registrar conducts an examination to assess the mark's distinctiveness.
+This ensures the mark does not conflict with existing ones.

 Responding to Office Actions: If the examiner raises objections, they issue an "Office Action."
 You have three months (90 days) to submit a formal response.

-This response requires legal arguments, evidence of use, or amendments to overcome the objections.
-Formulating these responses requires highly specialized trademark support in Bangladesh to prevent application abandonment, which our dedicated attorneys seamlessly handle.
+This response requires legal arguments or amendments.
+Formulating these responses requires highly specialized trademark support to prevent application abandonment.

 4. Publication and Opposition

-During this time, any third party can file a notice of opposition if they believe the mark infringes on their rights or priority of use.
-If opposed, a legal proceeding begins where both parties submit counterstatements and evidence before the Registrar makes a final decision.
+During this time, any third party can file a notice of opposition.
+If opposed, a legal proceeding begins where both parties submit evidence before a final decision.

 5. Registration and Post-Registration

-Certificate Issuance: If no opposition is filed, or if you successfully overcome an opposition, you must pay the final registration fees.
+Certificate Issuance: If no opposition is filed, you must pay the final fees.
 The DPDT then issues the official Certificate of Registration.

-Maintenance and Renewal: Under Section 22(1)(2) of the Trade Marks Act, 2009, the trademark remains initially valid for 7 years from the application date.
+Maintenance and Renewal: The trademark remains initially valid for 7 years.
 Effective IP management dictates that you must renew it by filing Form TM-12.
 Each renewal extends protection for another 10 years.

 Foreign Trademark Registration in Bangladesh

-Navigating foreign trademark registration in Bangladesh requires international businesses to adhere to specific domestic legal requirements.
-These rules ensure the DPDT processes your application correctly while respecting international IP conventions.
-Many foreign entities choose to secure their trademarks alongside Foreign Company Incorporation in Bangladesh or when setting up operations via BIDA.
+Navigating foreign trademark registration requires international businesses to adhere to specific domestic laws.
+These rules ensure the DPDT processes your application correctly.
+Many foreign entities secure their trademarks alongside Foreign Company Incorporation in Bangladesh.

 Legal Representation for Foreign Entities

-It is mandatory for all foreign applicants to appoint a registered trademark attorney or agent based in Bangladesh.
-This agent will handle your application on your behalf.
+It is mandatory for all foreign applicants to appoint a registered trademark attorney based in Bangladesh.
 You must formalize this appointment through a Power of Attorney document.
-LegalSeba LLP acts as the trusted local counsel for numerous global corporations executing their IP management strategies in Bangladesh.

 • Power of Attorney (Form TM-10): Execute this document on the foreign company's letterhead.
-An authorized officer must sign it, clearly stating their position.
+An authorized officer must sign it.

-• Notarization & Legalization: First, a local Notary Public in the applicant's home country must notarize the executed TM-10.
-Then, the Bangladesh Embassy or Consulate in that country must legalize it.
+• Notarization & Legalization: First, a local Notary Public must notarize the executed TM-10.
+Next, the Bangladesh Embassy must legalize it.

 Priority Claims under the Paris Convention

-Bangladesh is a signatory to the Paris Convention for the Protection of Industrial Property.
-This agreement allows foreign applicants executing foreign trademark registration to claim "priority" based on an earlier application filed in another member country, guaranteeing them national treatment and equal rights.
+Bangladesh is a signatory to the Paris Convention.
+This agreement allows applicants executing foreign trademark registration to claim "priority" based on an earlier application.

-• Six-Month Window: To successfully claim priority, you must file the application in Bangladesh within six months of the initial filing date in the home country.
+• Six-Month Window: To claim priority, you must file the application in Bangladesh within six months of the initial filing date.

-• Required Documentation: You must submit a certified copy of the priority application (obtained from the home country's trademark office) to the DPDT.
+• Required Documentation: You must submit a certified copy of the priority application to the DPDT.

 Fees & Timeline for Trademark Registration in Bangladesh